MikeHigginbottom/infosec-starter-kit/phishing.md

+# Phishing
-- Phishing is a type of fraud in which the attacker attempts to steal sensitive data such as passwords or credit card numbers, via social engineering.
+: A type of fraud in which the attacker attempts to steal sensitive data such as passwords or credit card numbers, via social engineering.
 Phishing can be performed via: #ref/2023/12/09/120659 #glossary

 - email
 - phone calls
 - instant messaging
 - other communication channels

 - Spear Phishing is targeting a single user
 - Whaling is targeting someone important